Geeks in Phoenix

 Windows logo key + G Open the Game Bar

-Windows logo key + Alt + G Record the last few moments of gameplay. (you can change the amount of time recorded in Game Bar > Settings)
+Windows logo key + Alt + G Record the last few moments of game play. (you can change the amount of time recorded in Game Bar > Settings)

 Windows logo key + Alt + R Start / stop recording